AAlcazar5/twitter-clone-ui/README.md

 ## Twitter Clone UI

 A fun take on the twitter homepage UI with dummy data, using NextJS and TailwindCSS.
 Also has the option of dark mode.
-To change the posts in the feed, edit the dummy data.
+To change the posts data in the feed, edit the dummy data.

 To get started:
  1. npm i --legacy-peer-deps (or yarn add --legacy-peer-deps)